micronDLA/SDK/docs/C API.md

 ******
 ## int ie_getresult

 Get an output from a buffer.
-If opt_blocking was set then it will wait Micron DLA hardware.
+If opt_blocking was set then it will wait for Micron DLA hardware.

 ***Parameters:***